KRAT — Krasnoyarsk Time

 calendar

 Compare KRAT with other time zones using the visual time grid and hour-by-hour tables.
-Export meetings with ICS download or send to Google Calendar and Gmail.
+Schedule meetings, export events as ICS, or send times to Google Calendar and Gmail.

 How to Convert KRAT to Other Time Zones

 4. Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-That is especially helpful when you need to send a confirmed meeting window to distributed teammates so everyone receives the same slot in their own local time without manually converting from Krasnoyarsk Time.
+This is practical when you want to send a confirmed KRAT meeting window to a remote team so each participant receives the event in their own local time without manually converting UTC+7.

 About Krasnoyarsk Time (KRAT)

 KRAT stands for Krasnoyarsk Time.
-Its standard offset is UTC+7, which means it is seven hours ahead of Coordinated Universal Time throughout the year.
+Its standard offset is UTC+7, meaning it is seven hours ahead of Coordinated Universal Time year-round.

 KRAT and Daylight Saving Time